-Whenever I raise this question, someone will draw my attention to the first half of 2 Timothy 3:16 which is usually translated “All scripture is inspired by God”.
+Whenever this question is raised, someone will usually draw attention to the first half of 2 Timothy 3:16 “All scripture is inspired by God”.
 Let’s look at this passage.
 Paul is writing a personal letter to Timothy who has been his companion and fellow worker for years.
 One respected commentator tells us that Timothy was “perhaps the most prominent, trusted and longstanding of Paul’s fellow workers” and refers to 2 Timothy as “the most personal (of Paul’s letters) written to prepare Timothy to carry on the work of ministry after Paul’s impending death”.
 So, we can expect that Paul would have taken great care in writing this letter.
-He would have wanted to make sure that he was getting across his message to Timothy as explicitly as he could.
+He would have wanted to make sure that he was getting across his message to Timothy as clearly as he could.

 To get the context of 2 Timothy 3:16, let’s start reading at verse 15: “from infancy you have known the Holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.”
 What are these Holy Scriptures that our brother Paul is writing about?
 We don’t know, Paul doesn’t say, but if Timothy has known them from his infancy they must be found in the Old Testament because the decisions about which books were going to be included in the New Testament wouldn’t be made until hundreds of years after Paul wrote this letter.

 The Greek word that is translated “scripture” in verse 16 means “writing”.
 The decision to translate it as “scripture” is entirely a decision made by the translators and publishers of modern English Bibles.
 Also, if you have a good study Bible (and it’s worth getting one) you will see that there is a footnote to the verse which shows that the Greek can be translated as “Every scripture inspired by God is also…”.
 So Paul’s words to Timothy in this verse may have been: